mmhernandez/flex_meal_tracker/README.md

 MUST HAVE:
 - Finalize login/signup form responsiveness

-- Finalize dashboard snapshot calculations

-- Add "BACK TO TOP" option on daily log and exercise pages

 - Conditional on login/signup page, if logged in user navs to these pages they are not presented with login/signup pages (maybe a jinja session conditional to present the dashboard page)

 - Clear session when cancelling form submissions (consider making a cancel/blah route for each cancel button to clear session and redirect appropriately)

+- Finalize readme

 NICE TO HAVE:
-- Try using the {% include "htmlfilenamehere" %} for calendar and footer
+- Try using the {% include "htmlfilenamehere" %} for calendar, scroll to top, and footer

 - Add light/dark mode toggle to Account page